kalelc/workenv/README.md

 #  Work Environment to RubyOnRails

-This project create and configure virtual machine to run Rails App.
+This project creates and configures a virtual machine to run Rails App.

 #### Vagrant